 This is a typical scene for the distillery.
 The owners and workers of this Gatlinburg gem desire to both educate and entertain their customers, offering free samples of their famous moonshine and a walkthrough museum describing the complex moonshine process.

 From the live band and rocking chairs at the exterior to the free samples and museum inside, the Ole Smoky Moonshine distillery is a must-do for any adult visiting Gatlinburg.

 Which is greater: the journey or the destination?
 Considering the Gatlinburg Sky Lift, the answer is both.
 Since the beginning of its operation in the 1950s, the Sky Lift has offered both thrill and scenery to thousands of visitors each year.

-In the near future (late 2018), the Gatlinburg Sky Life will be opening a SkyDeck and SkyBridge at the top.
-The SkyBridge will be an astounding 700 feet long making it the longest suspended pedestrian bridge in North America.
-The SkyBridge will connect two ridges of Crockett Mountain and reach heights of over of 150 feet!
-These panoramic views and new SkyBridge experience are sure to be a highlight of your trip!
+The SkyDeck and SkyBridge at the top have quickly become a crowd favorite.
+The SkyBridge is an astounding 700 feet long making it the longest suspended pedestrian bridge in North America.
+The SkyBridge connects two ridges of Crockett Mountain and reaches heights of over 150 feet!
+These panoramic views and SkyBridge experience are sure to be a highlight of your trip!